angarsky/diveintopython/learn/functions/import_functions.md

 ## Importing specific functions from a file in python

 Importing specific functions from a file in Python allows us to use these functions in our current Python code.
-The process involves using the 'from' and 'import' **keywords**.
+The process involves using the 'from' and 'import' keywords.

 To import the `add` function from a file called `math_operations.py`: `from math_operations import add`